-- Does the caregiver have difficulties with problem solving? - Are there particular situations that the caregiver has difficulty thinking through? - Does the caregiver's problem-solving skills impact their ability to parent the child/youth?
+- Does the caregiver report or appear to have difficulties with problem solving or resolving challenges? - Are there particular situations that the caregiver has difficulty thinking through? - Does the caregiver's problem-solving skills impact their ability to parent the child/youth?

-- No current need; no need for action.
+- 0 No current need; no need for action.
 This may be a resource for the child/youth.
 Caregiver has good problem-solving skills. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
 This may be an opportunity for resource building.
-Caregiver struggles with thinking through problems or situations, but this does not interfere with their functioning as a parent. - 2 Need is interfering with the provision of care; action is required to ensure that the identified need is addressed. - The caregiver has difficulty thinking through problems or situations which interferes with their ability to function as a parent. - Need prevents the provision of care; requires immediate and/or intensive action.
+Caregiver struggles with thinking through problems or situations, but this does not interfere with their functioning as a parent. - 2 Need is interfering with the provision of care; action is required to ensure that the identified need is addressed.

+The caregiver has difficulty thinking through problems or situations which interferes with their ability to function as a parent.

+3 Need prevents the provision of care; requires immediate and/or intensive action.
 The caregiver has problems with problem solving that places the child/youth at risk.